 AUTO END OF MONTH BILLING

 For your convenience we have set up an automatic end of the month billing option.
-Your credit card will securely be stored in our system and ran at the end of each month (25th of each month or following business day) for any balance under $300.
-For amounts greater than $300 you will be notified prior to the card being charged.
+Your credit card will securely be stored in our system and ran at the end of each month (25th of each month or following business day) for any balance under $400.
+For amounts greater than $400 you will be notified prior to the card being charged.
 No PAPER bills will be mailed.
-Receipts and statements will be emailed following the charge of the credit card on file, and itemized receipts available upon request.
+Receipts will be emailed following the charge of the credit card on file, and itemized receipts available upon request.

 To enroll please download and fill out THIS FORM , and bring it to your next appointment. *Please note this is not for regular payments or copays that are collected at each visit.

 After your second No-Show or Cancellation, within a 24 hour window of your appointment, you will be charged $40.
 Please review the full policy here